What is the BDMC?

 What is the cost for grant submission support?

 If the BDMC is included in the grant's budget, then assistance with the grant submission is offered free of charge.
 It is expected that if the BDMC assists with a grant submission, our services will be used during the period of award.

 What free services are available?

-BDMC staff offer 1-hour free consultations to CHOP investigators to provide guidance on the statistical approach or data management needs of a project.
+BDMC staff offer free consultations to CHOP researchers to provide guidance on the statistical approach or data management needs of a project.
 Cost estimates are created if additional support is requested.
 The BDMC also offers free grant writing assistance as described in the question above.

 What is the Biostatistics Walk-In Clinic?

-During our free weekly walk-in clinic, a BDMC biostatistician is available to provide general guidance on projects, and answer questions about protocols or statistical approaches for projects, presentations, abstracts, etc. Our walk-in clinic is held on Wednesdays from 10:00 a.m. – 12:00 p.m. at the Roberts Center, 9th floor.
-For a consultation, please call a biostatistician upon arrival to the Roberts Center: Xuemei Zhang (51353), Rachel Rogers (51352), or Okan Elci (51354).
-No appointments are needed.
+During our free weekly walk-in clinic, a BDMC biostatistician or data manager is available to answer questions and provide general guidance on projects.
+Our walk-in clinic is held on Wednesdays from 10:00 a.m. – 12:00 p.m. at the Roberts Center, 9th floor.
+For a consultation, please call Demetria Spencer (267-425-1355 or ext.
+51355) or Okan Elci (267-425-1354 or ext.
+51354) upon arrival to the Roberts Center.
+No appointments are needed